thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

 ---
 * C/C++  ![vscode-gcc](./img/vscode-gcc.jpg)

-## E:Git
+## E: Using Git

-We **recommend** that you use [git](https://git-scm.com) to handle everything from the repositories of PySEE to your projects with speed and efficiency.
+We **recommend** that you use [git](https://git-scm.com) to handle everything in the course: the repositories of PySEE,your projects,etc.

 ### E.1 Install Git for Windows

-Download Git for Windows: https://git-scm.com/download/win
+Download Git for Windows: https://git-scm.com/download/win ,then install

 ### E.2 Clone & Update the PySEE/home

 After you have installed **git**, You may use the following **commands:**

-* Clone the S2019 branch of the PySEE/home to your computer
+**Clone the S2019 branch of the PySEE/home to your computer**

+shallowly cloning the S2019 branch of repository for saving bandwidth

 ```bash
 >git clone --depth 1 -b S2019 https://github.com/PySEE/home.git
 ```

+This will create a folder **home** on your computer  with the files in sub-folders.

-* Updating to The Latest Version
+**Updating to The Latest Version**

 As we release new files, or if we update an already released files, you'll have to update your repository.
-You can do this by changing into the **home** directory and executing:
+In the folder of home, run:

 ```bash
 >git pull